 8. Assemble Your Documents

-The final step in buying a house in Los Angeles is, of course, closing – the point at which the transaction is finalized.
+The final step in buying a house in Riverside is, of course, closing – the point at which the transaction is finalized.
 Here’s how it typically proceeds:

 “At closing, you will sign all of the paperwork required to complete the purchase, including your loan documents.
 It typically takes a couple of days for your loan to be funded after the paperwork is returned to the lender.
 Once the check is delivered to the seller, you are ready to move into your new home!”